laura-slaughter/dev-journal/README.md

 # Overview of what I am working on
-This repository is a dev journal for my data science explorations in environmental and ecological contexts.
-I experiment with methods using open data, logic-based reasoning, statistical modeling, and machine learning.
+This repository is a dev journal for various data science explorations.
+I will do some projects in environmental and ecological contexts.
+Others will be related to healthcare.
+I will implement methods using open data, logic-based reasoning, statistical modeling, and machine learning.
 I explore how to evaluate data for bias, integrate diverse sources, and build transparent, evidence-based insights through open science practices.

+# Projects
+Ontology templates for Species Interaction Types
+- ROBOT or OTTR

 ## License
 - All **code** in this repository is licensed under the [MIT License](./LICENSE_CODE.md).